UPBGE/UPBGE-Docs/source/manual/physics/introduction.rst

 .. figure:: /images/Chapter6/Fig06-01.png

 In the real world, the laws of physics govern everything from the smallest subatomic particle to the largest galaxy far, far away.
 Luckily for us, we don't have to understand quantum mechanics, Newtonian physics, or Euclidean space in order to make a fun game.
 A physics engine handles game events such as collision detection between objects, moves objects in a physically realistic way, and even deforms objects as if they are made up of a soft material.

 A physics engine moves things based on a set of predefined rules so that you, the artist, don't have to manually animate every object interaction.
-Compared to traditional keyframe animations, which are premade, the dynamic nature of the physics engine means that it is inherently non-deterministic the motion of the object depends on the physical property of the object and its state in the physical world.
+Compared to traditional keyframe animations, which are premade, the dynamic nature of the physics engine means that it is inherently non-deterministic.
+The motion of the object depends on the physical property of the object and its state in the physical world.
 This unique property makes games that utilize real-time physics fun to play around with, if not unpredictable sometimes.

 As usual, this chapter comes with a collection of example files that showcase what the physics engine can do.
 You can find them in the folder /chapters6/demos.

 Bullet Physics Library
 ----------------------

 UPBGE includes advanced physics simulation in the form of the Bullet Physics Engine (`Bullet Physics <http://bulletphysics.org>`__).
 Most of your work will involve setting the right properties on the objects in your scene, then you can sit back and let the engine take over.
 The physics simulation can be used for games, but also for animation.

 UPBGE is based on rigid body physics, which differs significantly from the complementary set of tools available in the form of soft body physics simulations.
 Though the UPBGE does have a soft body type, it is not nearly as advanced as the non-BGE soft body.
 The inverse is even more true: it is difficult to get the non-BGE physics to resemble anything like a stiff shape.
 Rigid body physics does not have, as an effect or a cause, any mesh deformations.
 For a discussion on how to partially overcome this, see: `Mesh Deformations`_.

 Overview
 --------

 Because physics is such an integral part of the Blender game engine, physics-related settings are found in many different places.
 However scattered they might look at first glance, there is a pattern in this chaos.

 The physics settings can be broken down into these sections:

 * **World settings:** The world or global Physics Engine settings can be found in the :doc:`World Properties </manual/physics/world>`, which include the Gravity strength constant and some important engine performance tweaks.

 .. figure:: /images/Chapter6/Fig06-02.png

    World Properties Editor

 * **Object Physics settings:** Any game-engine object (mesh, lamp, camera, empty, and text) can be turned into a physical object.
 Once physics is enabled for an object, it starts obeying the rules of the physics engine, transforming the object from a static object into something that falls, collides, tumbles, and deforms.
 Figure 6.3 shows the Physics Properties Editor.

 .. figure:: /images/game_engine-physics-introduction-tab_header.png